SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 * The PC chair may choose to allow authors to provide feedback on review quality, e.g., via a simple rating scale, in addition to rebutting the content of the review.

+* The response period should not take place over a weekend, if at all possible.

 #### **PC Member Responsibilities**

 ##### *Prescriptions*